JAForbes/sum-type/readme.md

 - [fold](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/fold) A function that traverses every case of a union.
 Fold has a variety of built in verification steps.

-- [predicated](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/predicated) A function that generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.
+- [predicated](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/predicated) Generates spec compliant unions while also allowing you to specify a predicate that the value must satisfy in order for an error to not be handled.

-- [yslashn](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/yslashn) A function that generates spec compliant unions that mimic well known types like maybe and either with a terse Y/N naming convention.
+- [yslashn](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/yslashn) Generates spec compliant unions that mimic well known types like maybe and either with a terse Y/N naming convention.

+- [taggy](https://gitlab.com/JAForbes/static-sum-type/tree/master/modules/taggy) Generates spec compliant unions also verify the existence of properties for each case.

 #### Error Handling